HemantGangwar/kubernetesClusterRH8/README.md

 This playbook is intended to install and configure *KUBERNETES Cluster* on RHEL/CentOS 7,8 by **Kubeadm**.

+**Note**: With RHEL OS you may face issues while installing docker lastest version if the OS is itself on old version.

 Read this document carefully to have more understanding about this ansible playbook.

 ![image](https://user-images.githubusercontent.com/38517925/86524357-5abe9500-be97-11ea-8f15-d997b4ce7d3e.png)